moniaros/AgentRisePortal/README.md

 ## License

 This project is licensed under the **MIT License**.
-See the `LICENSE` file for more details.

 ---

 ## Contact and Support

 -   **Reporting Issues:** For any bugs or issues, please open an issue on the project's GitHub repository.
--   **General Inquiries:** For other questions or support, please contact [Your Name/Email] or the project maintainers.
+-   **General Inquiries:** For other questions or support, please contact the project maintainers.